anchorhash/jetlb/README.md

     popd
     ```
     - this creates figure 3 as `result/anchor_fig3.pdf`
-    - as mentioned, a full run may take several days
+    - a full run may take several days
     - to reduce run time, edit `run_fig3.py`, line 13: reduce `connection_target_list` from `100K` to `10K` or even `1K` (the latter should run in less than two hours).
 The results will still reflect the same trends that are presented in the paper, but absolute numbers would be different.
  4. Reproduce figures 4a, 4b, and 5
     - same as for figure 3, just replace with the corresponding numbered scripts